Lazyjimpressions/ourvidz/docs/01-PAGES/ROLEPLAY_IMPLEMENTATION_AUDIT.md

 **Last Updated:** August 30, 2025
 **Status:** 🔍 **Audit Complete**
-**Purpose:** Assess existing implementation against PRD requirements
+**Purpose:** Comprehensive analysis of existing implementation against PRD requirements

 ## **🎯 Audit Overview**

 ### **Objective**
 Analyze existing roleplay implementation to identify what needs to be refactored, modified, or archived to align with the new PRD-based mobile-first direction.
+This document provides actionable recommendations for implementation.

 ### **Current State vs. Target State**
 - **Current**: Complex desktop-first implementation with multiple components
 - **Target**: Mobile-first, simplified user flow with character consistency
+- **Gap Analysis**: Comprehensive assessment of what needs to change

 ---